Sara Jordan Powell: Music career

 Her music recording career began in 1972, with the release of "Touch Somebody's Life" and "When Jesus Comes", which got significant radio airtime.
 Those songs were on her first album, Touch Somebody's Life, produced by Rev. James Cleveland, and released by Savoy Records in 1975.
 She would release four more albums on the label, 1980's I Must Tell Jesus, 1990's Sara Jordan Powell and When Jesus Comes, and 1995's The Soul of Sara Jordan Powell.
 Later that same year, she released the album Live in Houston with Compendia Music Group.
 She was inducted into the Oklahoma Jazz Hall of Fame in 2003.

 Personal life and death

-Powell resided in Tulsa, Oklahoma until her death on November 16, 2025, at the age of 87.
+Powell resided in Chicago until her death on November 16, 2025, at the age of 87.